tumult/hype-export-scripts/README.md

 	'exportShouldIncludePIE' : boolean
 	'exportSupportInternetExplorer6789' : boolean
 	'initialSceneIndex' : integer
+	'exportShouldIncludePosterImage' : boolean # Requires Hype 4.0.0 (648) or later.
+	'exportPosterImageSettings' : dictionary # not used if exportShouldIncludePosterImage is False.
+Requires Hype 4.0.0 (648) or later.
+		'exportName' : string # represents the filename (without extension) of the poster image 'format' : string # can be one of: "gif", "png", or "jpg" 'resolution' : string # can be "@1x" or "@2x" to specify non-retina or retina.
 'save_options' : dictionary # key/value pairs that for determining when/how to export. valid keys:
 	'file_extension' : string # the final extension when exported (ex. "zip") 'allows_export' : boolean # should show up in the File > Export as HTML5 menu and Advanced Export